When Should I Change My Air Conditioner’s Air Filter at Home?

-Every once in a while we’re asked what is the most important thing that Livermore area homeowner’s can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home’s air quality.
-Did you know indoor air pollution is in the top five environmental health risks?
-We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most Livermore homeowners, but there are typically two challenges to actually accomplishing this task:
+Every once in a while we’re asked what is the most important thing that the U.S. area homeowner’s can do to protect their air conditioning and heating system between their seasonal tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
+Changing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home’s air quality.
+Research suggests that indoor air pollution is in the top five environmental health risks?
+It’s not thought of often, but it is extremely important to consider.
+Changing the air filters is not difficult for most the U.S. homeowners, but there are usually two obstacles to actually completing this job:

 When To Change Your Air Filters

-Most filters have a recommended guideline on the packaging.
-It may say "Lasts up to 3 months” or “Change filter every 90 days”.
-Pay attention at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be exchanged once every 6-12 months.
-The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
-If it's dirty, change it!
-A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it’s better to change it out more often than to let it go.
+Most filters have a printed “expiration” date on the box or plastic.
+It may instruct “Lasts up to 3 months” or “Change filter every 90 days”.
+Pay attention at the store and you’ll notice that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
+If the filter is dirty, change it!
+A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it’s recommended to change it out more often than not.
 If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

-- The overall air quality of your Livermore area home
+- The entire air quality of your the U.S. area home

-For the common 1"-3" air filters, the OEM specs basically say to change them every 1 or 2 months, which is in fact a great rule of thumb.
-Still, generalities may not be suitable for your specific needs.
-If you suffer from light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
-On the other hand, if you’re in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
-Why do pets matter so much?
-They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Obviously, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.
+For the common 1″-3″ air filters, the OEM specs basically say to change them bi-monthly, which is in fact a great rule of thumb.
+However, general rules aren’t always for everybody.
+If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+On the other hand, if you’re in a less populated area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, replacing your air filters each year may be quite sufficient.
+Why should you factor in your pets?
+They have a tendency to shed, which can clog your air filter quick.
+Naturally, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause seriously reduced HVAC performance.